suzannefox/burrow/README.md

 Useful for -
 - understanding the structure of a dataframe
-- save metadata to a CSV and compare with previously supplied datasets to identify structural changes
+- save metadata output to a CSV and compare with previously supplied datasets to identify structural differences
+-
 # Example

 burrow.ipynb output from Palmer Penguins dataset, with user supplied catalog of variable description